josealb/CarND-PID-Control-Project/README.md

 For the speed PID, oscillations were not so problematic so I just used the Kp parameter.
 The value is such pre-calculated such that the car will start breaking before leaving the track width

+## Effect of different components

+The proportional P component raises or lowers the frequency of the oscillations.
+This is as expected The integral I component, seems to me, made the car more cented in the lane.
+This is not what I expected because I did not think the simulated car had a bias, so maybe it was just my perception.
+It also seems to me that when I introduced the i component, the car was more centered in the lane during the curves, where the other two parameters were not able to center the car
+The derivative D component stopped the vehicle from oscillating.

 ## Results

 The results can be found on this video: https://www.youtube.com/watch?v=B3K3s_2b3T4